POSITION IDENTIFICATION

 GENERAL FUNCTION

-The Director, Accounting and Budgeting is responsible for development and oversight of the University’s annual operating budget, preparation of the fee resolution annually, preparation of carry-forward reports, preparation of reporting to the Board on expenditures made from the President’s carry-forward account, oversight of accounts payable and correct payment of University disbursements, and reconciliation of the University’s bank account.
-The Director, Accounting and Budgeting assists deans and department heads with planning and projecting revenues and expenses and produces budget reports that allows departments to manage and analyze their budgets.
-The Director, Accounting and Budgeting processes personnel action forms and positions authorizations to verify positions and budget and maintains salary savings and the master vacancy listing.
-The Director, Accounting and Budgeting prepares budget transfers and journal entries, including monthly internal billings.
-The Director, Accounting and Budgeting assists the Chief Financial Officer in budget planning and analysis activities.
-The Director, Accounting and Budgeting supervises accounting professionals and accounting clerks and works with academic and administrative staff and internal and independent auditors to ensure adherence to prescribed accounting principles, standards, and procedures.
+The Assistant Director, Accounting and Budgeting is responsible for development and oversight of the University’s annual operating budget and preparation of the annual fee resolution, carry-forward reports, and reporting to the Board on expenditures made from the President’s carry-forward account.
+The Assistant Director, Accounting and Budgeting assists Deans and Department Heads with planning and projecting revenues and expenses and produces budget reports that allow departments to manage and analyze their budgets.
+The Assistant Director, Accounting and Budgeting supervises and assists in processing personnel forms to verify positions and budget, and maintains salary savings and the master vacancy listing.
+The Assistant Director, Accounting and Budgeting prepares budget transfers and journal entries.
+The Assistant Director, Accounting and Budgeting assists the Director of Accounting and Budgeting in budget planning and analysis activities.
+The Assistant Director, Accounting and Budgeting supervises accounting professionals and works with academic and administrative staff and internal and independent auditors to ensure adherence to prescribed accounting principles, standards, and procedures.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree in Accounting or a related business field with at least twenty hours of coursework in accounting is required; a Master’s degree in Accounting or a related business field with at least twenty hours of coursework in accounting is preferred.
+Education: A bachelor’s degree in accounting or a related business field with at least twenty hours of coursework in accounting is required; a master’s degree in accounting or a related business field with at least twenty hours of coursework in accounting is preferred.
+An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

 Certification: Certification as a Certified Public Accountant (CPA) is preferred.